swiftlang/swift-evolution/proposals/nnnn-attached-macros.md

     // This only makes sense for async functions. if funcDecl.signature.asyncOrReasyncKeyword == nil {
       throw CustomError.message(
-        "@addCompletionHandler requires an async function"
+        "@AddCompletionHandler requires an async function"
       )
     }